AliSoftware/alisoftware.github.io/_posts/2016-02-28-being-lazy.md

 print(incArray[0], incArray[4])
 ```

-Now this code only print this, demonstrating that it only apply the `increment` function when the values are accessed, and not when the call to `map` appears, and only apply them to the values being accessed, not all the one thousand values of the entire array!
+Now this code only print this…

 ```
 Result: